 Bio

-Bolu Babalola is an up-and-coming author, screenwriter, content creator and journalist.
-She was born in Southwark London in 1991 to Nigerian Yoruba parents.
-After having studies law at the University of Reading, the author obtained a master’s degree in American Politics & History from University College London, writing her thesis on Beyoncé’s album Lemonade.
+Bolu Babalola is a fiction writer, screenwriter, content creator, and journalist.
+Born in Southwark, London, in 1991 to Nigerian Yoruba parents, she studied Law at the University of Reading and American Politics and History at University College London, where she wrote her Master thesis on Beyoncé’s album Lemonade (2016).

-After completing her educational career, Babalola began working as an assistant writer and producer for the BBC.
-She has contributed to various productions such as The Javone Prince Show and Ackee and Saltfish, and wrote and produced the television show Big Age (2021) herself.
-Various of Babalola’s columns and pieces of criticism have also been published in media outlets such as Dazed, Vice, GQ and Stylist.
+She began her professional life as an assistant writer and producer for the BBC.
+She wrote and produced Big Age (2021), a television show about a group of young Black British friends, and has contributed to various other productions, including The Javone Prince Show and Ackee and Saltfish.
+Her opinion pieces have been published in media outlets such as Dazed, Vice, GQ and Stylist.

 Selected Prizes and Nominations